arnold-c/CSDNoise/README.md

 25 directories, 86 files
 ```

+- `out/ensemble`
+    - `ews-hyperparam-optimization` contains the `*.jld2` files that save the results of the optimizations.
+    - `seasonal-infectivity-import` contains the `*.jld2` files that save the results of the SEIR simulations.
-- `plots` contains all output plots
+- `plots` contains all output plots from temporary scripts.
-- `scripts` contains the Julia scripts used to examine single and ensemble simulations, using plotting and other functions defined in `src/*.jl` files
+- `scripts` contains the Julia scripts used to examine single and ensemble simulations, using plotting and other functions defined in `src/*.jl` files.
 - `src` contains all Julia source files and functions used in the analysis pipeline and exploration scripts.
 These files are separated by purpose.
-- `manuscript/` contains all files relevant to the manuscript
+- `manuscript` contains all files relevant to the manuscript.
     - `combined-manuscript.typ` is an outer file that includes both the `manuscript.typ` and `supplemental-appendix.typ` files for cross-referencing.
-    - `scripts/optimal-thresholds.jl` contains all function calls to generate the underlying simulation results and figures and tables for the manuscript
+    - `scripts/optimal-thresholds.jl` contains all function calls to generate the underlying simulation results and figures and tables for the manuscript.
-- `test` contains all test scripts
+- `test` contains all test scripts.
 - `workflows` contains the CI workflow using GitHub Actions.
-Currently it only contains a file that can run tests on push to the `main` branch, but it is not active
+Currently it only contains a file that can run tests on push to the `main` branch, but it is not active.